LygutaKsusha/MLZoomCamp/Project/Middletearm_Project/README.md

 Machine Learning Zoomcamp - course 2023.

 ## Project description
-This project contains Kaggle images set classification for kitchen.
+This small project contains Kaggle images set of classification for the kitchen.

-It classifies images of kitchenware into 4 classes:
+It classifies images into 4 classes:

 * glasses
 * plates